vlgiitr/academic-kickstart/content/authors/sarthak/_index.md

 - sarthak

 # Is this the primary user of the site?
-superuser: false
+superuser : false

 weight : 10

 # Role/position
-# role: Padawan
+# #role: Padawan

 # Organizations/Affiliations
 organizations: